The Barney Charter School Initiative

 Reform of American public education, to be successful and good, must be built on a foundation of classical liberal arts learning—the kind of learning best suited to a free society and most needed for its preservation.
 The Barney Charter School Initiative is an important step in that direction.

-To advance the founding of classical charter schools, Hillsdale College works with school-founding groups of local citizens who care deeply about education, who plan to apply for a charter, and who are interested in an association with Hillsdale.
-As a relationship forms with a group, Hillsdale will assist in creating and implementing the school’s academic program, providing the curriculum design and teacher training.
+To advance the founding of classical charter schools, Hillsdale College works with select school-founding groups of local citizens who care deeply about education, who plan to apply for a charter, and who prove themselves capable of starting and governing a school.
+When a founding group’s interests and abilities are a good match with the Barney Charter School Initiative, BCSI will assist in creating and implementing the school’s academic program, providing the curriculum design and teacher training.
 This support, along with guidance on the shaping of a vibrant and ennobling school culture, will provide the foundation for these new schools to promote a liberal and civic education in America’s public schools.

 This initiative is made possible by a major grant from the Barney Family Foundation and matching gifts from other friends of Hillsdale College.